 With so many different spaces within the same place, I believe that spending an afternoon at Serralves is one of the best things to do in Porto for couples as well as for families with kids.

-How to get there: there are several entrances to this park.
+How to get there: there are several entrances to this park in Porto.
 The Western entrance, close to the Atlantic ocean, is close to the subway station Matosinhos Sul (blue line).
-You can also take the buses 200, 203, 205, 500, 502 and 504.
+You can also take the buses 203, 205, 500 e 502 (all at the stop CQ8) and 504 (at the stop PRCD2).

 The Crystal Palace Gardens

-Now here’s one of my favourite gardens in Porto.
-I already wrote about the interesting story of the palace itself, so I’ll focus entirely on the park now.
+Now here’s one of my favourite parks and gardens in Porto.
+I already wrote about the interesting story of the Crystal palace, so now I’ll focus be writing about the park itself.

 Even though the Crystal Palace gardens are not as wide as the city park, they have much more variety.
 Besides the beautiful trees and other plants, there is a discrete garden of feelings, a romantic garden of roses and a beautiful lake where you can find swans and ducks swimming all the time.